 Quick Intro to Kogan Mobile’s plans

-- Kogan are a huge Australian electronics reseller who are moving in to phone plans.
+- Kogan are a huge Australian electronics reseller who now sell phone plans.

-- They now, resell the Vodafone 3G +4G network.
+- The company now, resells the Vodafone 3G +4G network.

-- And their range of prepaid plans add something unique to the Australian market.
+- Their range of prepaid plans add something to the Australian market.

-- Multi-month plans get an 11% discount on the usual monthly fee.
+- Multi-month plans get an %age discount (typically, roughly 10%) on the usual monthly fee.

 Introducing Kogan Mobile Version 2

-Kogan himself is a ‘crazy’ Russian known for hating affiliates ( this website, WhatPhone, is an affiliate. ) Whatever his view of the world, there is no denying that Kogan’s website and distribution methods Innovative.
-They’ve brought a significant amount of competition in electronics to Australia and shifted business from more standard Australian places like Harvey Norman and JB HiFi to his online empire.
+Russlan Kogan the man who started and owns the company is considered by some, a ‘crazy’ Russian.
+Whatever his view of the world, there is no denying that Kogan’s website, one of Australia’s most visited each month, and distribution methods are innovative.
+Kogan has brought a significant amount of competition in electronics to the country and have successfully attracted customers away from more standard Australian places like Harvey Norman and JB HiFi, to his online empire.

-Kogan Mobile is an obvious next step for the retailer.
-Kogan wants to leverage what he’s learnt by way of ingenious ecommerce business with a complimentary set of products.
-When he sells a phone or a tablet computer, he wants to use what is now a household name – Kogan – to add a SIM and plan to the transaction.
+Kogan Mobile, his mobile phone plan venture, is an obvious next step for the retailer.
+(This is actually his second attempt at running a phone company – the original version fell apart.)
+Kogan wants to leverage what he’s learnt by way of ingenious e-commerce business, through a complimentary set of products – phone plans.
+Whenever he sells a phone or a tablet computer, Kogan wants to use his brand – to add a SIM and plan on to the transaction.

 Kogan Mobile actually offer something genuinely new

 We think Kogan are worth considering.
 They offer no nonsense, no hidden extras prepaid phone plans on the Vodafone 3G and 4G network.